-Williams Metropolitan Housing Authority is a Public Housing Agency in Napoleon, Ohio that participates in the Section 8 Housing Choice Voucher (HCV) program.
+Williams Metropolitan Housing Authority is a housing authority that participates in the Section 8 Housing Choice Voucher (HCV) program.

 Williams Metropolitan Housing Authority serves Williams County.